eavatar/docker-consul/README.rst

 Consul docker image
 =====================
-Based on progrium/docker-consul without UI and Docker tool.
+Based on progrium/docker-consul but without UI and Docker tool.